dcunited001/dcunited001.github.io/_posts/2016-06-23-if-i-had-the-chops-to-write-my-daedalian-magnum-corpus.md

 ### ... ?

 But the best kind of work: you'll notice something.
-The style the writer or director pursued -- maybe it was that author's distinvtive style or maybe the style embodied their philosophy -- it feeds back into the work, somehow.
+The style the writer or director pursued -- maybe it was that author's distinctive style or perhaps a style that embodies their philosophy -- it feeds back into the work, somehow.
 Nowhere is this more perfectly executed, I think, than in Birdman.
 In this movie, the style of filming is so perfectly reflected back into the nature of the meaning of the work.

 - how do specific techniques of style reinforce the themes or characters?
   - is your use of style "major" or "minor"
     - are you focusing on style in some way that drives the other elements

-Style can detract from your story
-- should be aware of how your style will affect your work ahead of time. it really shouldn't be something you just throw in
-- creative writing

-kinds of style
-- vocabulary/language
-- character development
-- novelty
-- the degree of clarity in detail
-  - or the kinds of perspectives which are shown
-- adherence to wordplay and language
-- paralellism/connectedness between characters

 properly executed style can add entire dimension to the work
 - that is, it can add some fundamental level of content worth